 Ray Buhen became famous during Hollywood’s Golden Age for being the bartender to the stars.
 Throughout his distinguished booze-slinging career, Ray claimed to have served hundreds of celebrities including Buster Keaton, Charlie Chaplin, Bette Davis, John Wayne, Clark Gable, and Howard Hughes.

 In 1960, Ray’s father-in-law decided he was going to sell his small violin shop on Sunset Blvd.
-When Ray expressed interest in purchasing it to establish his very own bartending school, Jerry and her father balked.
-Her father told him he would only sell it to him if he opened his own bar instead of a school, believing that Ray had more to offer than just teaching others.
+When Ray expressed interest in purchasing it to establish his very own bartending school, his wife and her father balked.
+The father-in-law told him he would only sell it to him if he opened his own bar instead of a school.